balajisomasale/Ansible-Advanced---Hands-On---DevOps/README.md

 - Roles were introduced to replace `include` commands of many `separation` among files and can be invoked anytime
 - Asynchronous functions `async` to wait and `poll` frequency for tasks to finish.
+It also has `aync_status` with its parameters that can be used to check the status for any registered custom variable in a given play.